-LOS ANGELES -- At Microsoft’s 2011 Worldwide Partner Conference (WPC) this week, the software giant laid out its strategy for resolving enterprises’ cloud security problems,
+LOS ANGELES -- At Microsoft’s 2011 Worldwide Partner Conference (WPC) this week, the software giant laid out its strategy for resolving enterprises’ cloud security problems, and that strategy relies heavily on its channel partners.

 Microsoft extolled the many revenue opportunities it envisions for its partners, including VARs and LARs, ISVs and consultants, who can help deliver a more secure cloud experience for customers using Microsoft’s updated slate of modules and value-added services options.